Premium Intraocular Lenses in Johannesburg

 Premium intraocular lenses (IOLs) replace the eye’s natural lens after it is removed during cataract surgery.
 This eliminates the need for cataract patients to have special glasses or contact lenses after the procedure.

-Dr. Guglielmetti offers AcrySof® IQ ReSTOR® Multifocal Toric IOLs, which treat both presbyopia and astigmatism in a single surgery.
+Our practice offers AcrySof® IQ ReSTOR® Multifocal Toric IOLs, which treat both presbyopia and astigmatism in a single surgery.
 He also offers the AcrySof(R) Toric IOL, which corrects astigmatism.
-Dr. Guglielmetti will evaluate your vision and the type of cataract surgery you will be receiving before suggesting the proper IOL for you.
+Our doctors will evaluate your vision and the type of cataract surgery you will be receiving before suggesting the proper IOL for you.

 Some patients have a condition called lenticular astigmatism.
 This condition, which is caused by an irregularly shaped lens, can also be corrected with a toric IOL.
 Certain IOLs are also designed to provide better sensitivity to the contrast between light and dark.
 One of the risks with IOLs is that they may migrate out of place and a patient may need additional surgery for it to be repositioned.
 Otherwise, there are few possible complications.

-Not all surgeons are fully trained with premium IOLs.
-Dr. Guglielmetti has years of experience in IOL placement and will prescribe the right type for your eyes.
+Not all surgeons in Johannesburg and Pretoria are fully trained with premium IOLs.
+Our doctors have years of experience in IOL placement and will prescribe the right type for your eyes.
 Most cataract patients qualify for IOLs, but if you have severe diabetic retinopathy, uncontrolled glaucoma or advanced macular degeneration you may not be a candidate for the procedure.